Tag Archives: autism

 • Motor skills: some autistic people may have motor challenges, ranging from “clumsy” to limited ability to control their movements,

-Not everyone who has a few of these behaviors is autistic.
-And not everyone who is autistic has all these characteristics.
-And all of these characteristics can manifest in subtle, barely noticeable ways or can be blatantly obvious to the casual observer.
+Not everyone who shows a few of these behaviors is autistic.
+And not everyone who is autistic will have all these characteristics.
+And any one of these characteristics can manifest in subtle, barely noticeable ways or can be blatantly obvious to the casual observer.
 Again, autism is a spectrum disorder that can be a bit hard to pin down.

-It’s also worth noting autism can present differently in girls and be more difficult to diagnose especially for gifted girls).
+It’s also worth noting autism can present differently in girls and be more difficult to diagnose especially for gifted girls (my daughter who is gifted didn’t get diagnosed with autism till she was 20, because she was able to figure out how to “mask“).

 Awareness vs. Acceptance

-In much of popular culture, autism is viewed in a very negative light.
-You’ll hear people talking about it as a tragic diagnosis, and people seeking a “cure” for their child’s autism, and using deficit based language, even a supposed “advocate” may do so during events like Autism Awareness Month.
+In much of our culture, autism is viewed in a very negative light.
+You’ll hear people talking about it as a tragic diagnosis, and people seeking a “cure” for their child’s autism, and using deficit based language.
+Even a supposed “advocate” may do so during events like Autism Awareness Month.

 The Autism Self-Advocacy Network recognizes Autism Acceptance Month, which “promotes acceptance and celebration of autistic people… making valuable contributions to our world.
 Autism is a natural variation of the human experience, and we can all create a world which values, includes, and celebrates all kinds of minds.”